 The conversational tone of the bloggers, funny posts and updated content work like a charm and keep his followers coming back for more.
-With large numbers of visitors flocking to the website monthly, the Stoney Roads crew began to monetise the site and turn it into a brand.
+With large numbers of visitors flocking to the website monthly, the Stoney Roads crew began to monetise the site and launched their own start-up company.

 ‘Our popularity is a result of a dash of pixie dust, a drop of ninja blood and some smurf droppings!
 But really comes from a combination of regular updates, talking to as many artists as possible, replying to emails, getting new music first and keeping the blog looking fresh and interesting.
 It’s easy to do when you enjoy it!’ says Ross.

 In such a saturated market, using your strengths to your advantage can help attract a devoted audience.
-Have a think about what makes you so special.
+Have a think about what makes you so special, and what your professional brand is.
 If you have a great way with words be sure to display it through your writing.
 Or perhaps you have an eccentric sense of style.

 One of the most successful fashion bloggers, Tavi Gevinson, is a prime example of how playing up your quirks and characteristics can be a recipe for success.
 At the age of 13 Gevinson has a blog called Style Rookie, which draws nearly 30 000 readers each day.
 Her tongue-in-cheek writing and cultural references make for a highly enjoyable read, while her love of fashion and cutting-edge style has won her acclaim outside of the virtual world, with front row seats to fashion shows, interviews and guest columns in magazines.